What is Human Population?

 Owing to the advancement in healthcare and allied services, the birth rates have climbed significantly and surpassed death rates considerably resulting in the current population explosion.
-For the growth of world population, another reason that could be attributed to would be in the form of women delivering more children than the earlier generations.
-The rise in population has contributed to concerns among biologists around the world that whether the earth’s support systems would be able to bear the burden of the same.
+For the growth of the world population, another reason that could be attributed would be the form of women delivering more children than the earlier generations.
+The rise in population has increased concerns among scientists around the world that whether the earth’s support systems would be able to bear the burden of the same.

 Thus, it could be concluded that the human population has its own merits and demerits as such depending upon the perspective of the persons assessing the same.

 Human population growth is the increase in the number of individuals in a particular area.
 Changes in public health and sanitation have led to a decrease in the death rate over the past 200 years.
 The invention of antibiotics and vaccines has decreased the chances of infections in humans.
 Urbanization and advancements in agriculture have also led to an increase in population.